 Hashtags are used to categorize relevant keywords and phrases.
 They are a way to label themes or topics in social media messages, to categorize them and make messages with these keywords easier to find and follow online.

 In other words, hashtags used with keywords make them show up more easily in search.
-If you post a message using hashtags, people looking for information about those keywords will be more likely to find your messages, and become aware of you and your personal brand, or unique value proposition.
+If you post a message using hashtags, people looking for information about those keywords will be more likely to find your messages.
+In other words, they’ll become aware of you and your personal brand, or unique value proposition.

 How to create and use hashtags